djpardis/djpardis.github.io/_posts/2026-09-18-no-free-lunch-and-recursive-self-improvement.md

 layout: post
 title: "No free lunch and the limits of recursive self-improvement"
 subtitle: "What a theorem about optimization algorithms has to say about the intelligence explosion debate"
-description: "An examination of the academic debate connecting the No Free Lunch theorems of Wolpert and Macready with recursive self-improvement, covering Chollet, Hibbard, recent 2026 work on closed-loop model collapse, and the MIRI counterargument."
+description: "A technical reading of how Wolpert and Macready's No Free Lunch theorems bear on recursive self-improvement, specialization, inductive bias, model collapse, and recent empirical evidence."
 keywords: no free lunch theorem, recursive self-improvement, intelligence explosion, AGI, AI safety, Chollet, Wolpert, Macready, Hibbard, MIRI, Yudkowsky, model collapse
 date: 2026-09-18
 ---